Skip to content

 (You don’t have to use Cuthbert and Angelina unless you really wanted to.
 But you get the general idea.)

 Keep writing backwards until you’ve told your reader everything they need to know to understand that first, final sentence.
 Then stop.
 Even if you haven’t gotten as far back as, “Good morning, darling!”
 Once you’ve told the reader everything they need to know for that final sentence, you’ve told them everything they need to know.
 (At least for this challenge!)
-Feel free to re-write the scene in your usual dialogue style, instead of script form, if that’s the way you want it to turn out.
+Feel free to re-write the scene in your usual dialogue style, instead of script form, if that’s the way you want it to turn out. - Write 100 more words than you wrote yesterday.

-• Write for 5 more minutes than you wrote yesterday.
+- Write for 5 more minutes than you wrote yesterday.

-• For today’s Writing Challenge you’ll need to do a bit of math.
+- For today’s Writing Challenge you’ll need to do a bit of math.
 (Calculators ready!)

 1. Take the year you were born, and add the four digits together.
 Example: 1992 = 1+9+9+2 = 21